 - Document to Claim Losses: If claiming losses from capital gains, house property, or other sources in India during the current year, you will require the relevant document stating the loss

 - Form 26AS: To determine TDS on your Indian income, like salary, rent, interest, etc, you will require Form 26AS.
-This form can be downloaded from the e-filing portal
+This form can be downloaded from the e-filing portal.

-- Proof of Deductions Under 80C/80D/80G/80GG: You will also require documents or proofs for claiming tax savings deductions under section 80C, 80D, 80G, and 80GG, like life and health insurance receipts, donation receipts, rent receipts, tuition fees receipts, etc. if not claimed via employer or were not mentioned in your Form 16
+- Proof of Deductions Under 80C/80D/80G/80GG: You will also require documents or proofs for claiming tax savings deductions under section 80C, 80D, 80G, and 80GG, like life and health insurance receipts, donation receipts, rent receipts, tuition fees receipts, etc., if not claimed via employer or were not mentioned in your Form 16

 - Capital Gain Statements: If you have any capital gains transactions in shares, then you will require a summary or profit/ loss statement of capital gain transactions of shares or securities during a year, if any, for the calculation of capital gains.

-The following changes are added in the ITR-2 form for the FY 2022-2023, and also applicable for FY 2023-2023:
+The following changes are added in the ITR-2 form for the FY 2022-2023, and are also applicable for FY 2023-2023:

 - Schedule 80G Clauses D-ARN required: Additional details are required in Schedule 80G Clause D for ARN (Acknowledgement Reference Number) if claimed donations.

 - Relief u/s 89A: A clause has been added related to relief to NRIs with a foreign retirement benefits account, like 401(k), IRA, or superannuation.
-Applicable if tax is delayed in the foreign country.
+Applicable if tax is delayed in a foreign country.

 - Point No.1(e)4: Income subject to taxes during the previous year on which relief was claimed u/s 89A in any earlier year